-CAPTIVA is a two-stage Phase III, double-blind, randomized trial conducted in subjects age 30 and older with a symptomatic infarct attributed to 70-99% stenosis of a major intracranial artery: carotid artery, middle cerebral artery (M1 or M2), vertebral artery (V4), basilar artery, posterior cerebral artery (P1), or anterior cerebral artery (A1).
-The study will enroll 1,683 subjects at over 100 StrokeNet and non-StrokeNet sites in the US and Canada.
+CAPTIVA is a prospective, randomized, double-blinded, 3-arm clinical trial conducted in subjects age 30 and older with a symptomatic infarct attributed to 70-99% stenosis of a major intracranial artery: carotid artery, middle cerebral artery (M1 or M2), vertebral artery (V4), basilar artery, posterior cerebral artery (P1), or anterior cerebral artery (A1).
+The study will enroll up to 1,683 subjects at over 100 US sites.
 Subjects with will be randomized 1:1:1 to one year of treatment with:

 - ticagrelor (180 mg loading dose, then 90 mg twice daily) + aspirin (81 mg daily), or